 Small changes can help prevent diabetes

-Taking small steps in health can help prevent you from becoming diabetic.
+Taking small steps in health can help prevent diabetes.

-One in three adults—about 2.6 million adults in Michigan—have prediabetes.
-Most of these people are unaware of their condition.
-Many also do not know that with simple lifestyle changes, progression from prediabetes to diabetes can be prevented.
-Prediabetes means a person has a blood glucose (blood sugar) level higher than normal, but not high enough to be considered diabetes.
+Many adults also do not know that with simple lifestyle changes, the progression from prediabetes to diabetes can be prevented.
+Prediabetes is diagnosed when a person has a blood glucose (blood sugar) level higher than normal, but not high enough to be considered having diabetes.
 Those with prediabetes have a higher risk of developing Type 2 diabetes within five years.
 Prediabetes is also a risk factor for heart disease and stroke.

 The good news is that people with prediabetes may delay the onset of Type 2 diabetes and possibly return blood glucose levels to normal by incorporating healthier lifestyle changes into all areas of daily life.
 Various risk factors, such as family history of diabetes, age and ethnicity cannot be controlled.
 But taking control of risk factors like eating and physical activity can decrease the chances for developing Type 2 diabetes.

 Getting started on the track to prevention can be challenging.
 Below are a few suggestions towards a successful transition from unhealthy habits to a healthier lifestyle: